Chase1242/WightwaterPort/NPCs/High Mage Radelia Qinqen.md

 - **Expedition from [[Ebros]]** to stop elemental incursions in Yttria.
 - **Discovered rift** to the Elemental Planes, guarded by a titanic Earth elemental.
 - During the battle, **Sagillus Wightwater was wounded and would have died**.
-- **Radelia, in desperation, made a deal** with the devil Titivilus:
+- **Radelia, in desperation, made a deal** with the devil Asmodeus, brokered by Titivilus:
   - Power to destroy the elementals and save [[Sagillus Wightwater]].
   - A lock of her hair.
   - A promise: **"An equal offering for each elemental cleansed."**